Contact Us

 City of Santa Fe Municipal Tree Board

-The mission of the Municipal Tree Board is to advocate for the health and proper care of the Urban Forest and to provide education to the public regarding the importance of the benefits of the Urban Forest.
+The Municipal Tree Board's mission is to advocate for the health and proper care of urban Forests and to educate the public about their importance and benefits.